Roeya/elm-tutorials/README.md

 9. Create new directory call it test and inside it call elm init. approve the creation of the elm.json file

+10. Install Live Server by Ritwick Dey

-10. goto src dir and create your test file
+11. goto src dir and create your test file

+# The test project

+The index.html is a HTML skeleton with JavaScript to embed the elm program output.
+The Test.elm file contains the program that creates HTML output that will be embedded inside the HTML.
+Compile the Test.elm using:

+elm make src/Test.elm --output elm.js

+You should see something like this
+Success!

+    Test ---> elm.js

+Now go to the index.html file in VSC, right click it and choose Open with Live Server.

+If everything went OK you should see the file in the browser